Interior Painting Best Practices Part 4: Advanced Techniques for a Flawless Finish

 Challenge 1: Brush Marks on Trim

-Solution: Use a high-quality brush and apply paint in thin, even coats.
-For oil-based paints, add a conditioner like Floetrol.
-Brush in one direction along the grain.
+Solution: Use a high-quality brush (such as Purdy or Wooster) with synthetic bristles for latex paint.
+Apply paint in thin, even coats.
+For oil-based paints, add a conditioner like Floetrol to slow drying and level brush marks.
+Brush in one direction along the grain of the wood.
+Avoid overbrushing—let the paint self-level.
+If marks persist after drying, lightly sand with 220-grit and recoat.

 Challenge 2: Lap Marks on Walls

-Solution: Maintain a wet edge by working in sections.
+Solution: Lap marks occur when paint is applied over partially dried edges.
+Maintain a wet edge by working in sections (approximately 4x4 feet).
 Use a roller with a 1/2-inch nap for even distribution.
-Apply paint consistently and avoid going back over partially dry areas.
+Apply paint consistently and avoid going back over areas that have started to dry.
+For large walls, use a roller extension pole to cover more area quickly.
+If lap marks appear, allow to dry completely, then sand and repaint the entire wall.

 Challenge 3: Paint Peeling on Ceilings